jamesorr/CO2SYS-MATLAB/README.md

 **EXAMPLES**

-Matlab scripts show examples of use of CO2SYS can be found in the examples directory.
-Using the two new routines is similar.
-Those examples will be added soon in a notebooks directory.
+Example MATLAB scripts demonstrating use of CO2SYS can be found in the examples directory.
+Using the two new routines is similar, adding only a few new arguments, e.g., for input uncertainties.
+Those examples will be added soon using interactive jupyter notebooks in a new 'notebooks' directory.
+Meanwhile just use "help errors" and "help derivnum" to find out more.

 **REFERENCES**